 Employees Maintain All Key Performance Indicators (KPI) as Site Closes Down

-Last year Fokker Airinc hired us to provide outplacement services for three-dozen people in Fairhope, Alabama when their plant was consolidated with another nearby plant.
+Last year Fokker Airinc hired us to provide outplacement consulting for three-dozen people in Fairhope, Alabama when their plant was consolidated with another nearby plant.
 I was down there three straight weeks; some clients landed jobs before I left.

 Here’s a report from a client who has just landed a better job.
 I’d kept in touch with this delightful lady since the project ended.
 She’s been doing a lot of consulting and part-time work while she continued to look for a full-time opportunity.
 She also continued to do volunteer work.
 As you will see, it paid big dividends.
 Congratulations Julie; I am very proud of you!

 Sure hope you are doing well.
 Just dropping you a line to let you know I start a new job in July in Daphne.
 I will be a project specialist for a medical billing company.

 I met the owner while working on a multi-year high school reunion committee.
 It pays to volunteer!
 Patti could see by my dedication to the event that I am a hard worker.
 I designed, created and had printed 450 name tags with photos using scanned portraits from 10 years worth of yearbooks.

 Anyway, I am going to learn a new industry!
 I will help with IT troubleshooting, marketing, website and more.
 I even told her about the WIA OJT program that I qualified for and she will get a government grant of 50% of my wages for a few months while I am in training.
 This is a new position that she created for her fast growing business so I am excited to see how I can contribute.

 Thank you again for the guidance you provided at Fokker Airinc.
 I learned a lot and especially appreciated the assistance with LinkedIn.
 It is a very helpful resource and I use it every day.